-Dating violence means any of the following acts committed against a person in a current or former dating relationship as mentioned intimate nature between two individuals; it does not include a causal relationship or ordinary fraternization between two individuals in a business or social context.
+Dating violence means any of the following acts committed against a person in a current or former dating relationship as mentioned above.

+Dating relationship means a social relationship of a romantic or intimate nature between two individuals; it does not include a causal relationship or ordinary fraternization between two individuals in a business or social context.
 Whether a relationship is a dating relationship shall be determined by examining the following factors: